yangshiteng/Data-Science-Learning-Path/SQL/Window Function.md

 * Ranking the rows
 * Calculating a single value such as sum, average, min, max, count, and assign this value to each row
 * Calculating cumulative values such as sum, average
-* Calculating cumulative values such as sum, average with in some range
+* Calculating cumulative values such as sum, average within some range

 ![image](https://user-images.githubusercontent.com/60442877/214994878-6a118c70-e503-4da2-840f-0fe802313aff.png)